LiliaFramework/Lilia/documentation/docs/libraries/lia.color.md

 **Purpose**

-Registers a named color for later lookup or use with `Color(name)`.
+Registers a named color for later lookup by string name.

 **Parameters**